How to Grill Steak

 Best steak for grilling

-Honestly, this tutorial works with any type of steak you’ve got on hand… but I should stress that using thicker steaks gives you a better chance of cooking it to your liking (unless you enjoy well done steak… in which case, you can use thinner steaks without fear.)
+Honestly, this tutorial works with any type of steak you’ve got on hand… but I should stress that using thick steaks gives you a better chance of cooking it to your liking (unless you enjoy well done steak… in which case, you can use thinner steaks without fear.)

 That said, some steaks need to be cooked for different lengths of time, and this is dependent on the thickness of the meat itself.